darajamsat/theshadows/src/herbalism/monographs/yellow-doc.md

 When the colin gets stagnant, the mind also gets stagnant – and yellow dock can help get this moving (3)

-## Plant Walk
-_How does this plant feel to you spiritually?
-How would you work with it from a spiritual standpoint?
-Use this space to journal your thoughts and feelings using your intuition.
-Are there any prayers or ritual practices you have with this plant?_

 planetary influences:: Jupiter
 spiritual correspondences:: Fire, Salt